zpantelick/cs362-coad-resources/README.md

 cp .env.example .env
 ```

-The edit `.env` and change the values appropriately.
+Then edit `.env` and change the values appropriately.
 (Don't worry about
 stuff from the ReCAPTCHA down.)

 Next, set up the database: